BDC Hamburger Icon

 Stax does not have its own proprietary equipment.
 Instead, it resells hardware from other companies.
 Below is an overview of the hardware it offers.

-Clover Station Solo: This is more of a traditional POS system, with a 14-inch HD tiltable display, a cash drawer and a receipt printer.
+• Clover Station Solo: This is a more traditional POS system, with a 14-inch HD tiltable display, a cash drawer and a receipt printer.
 It accepts chip, swipe and tap payments.

-Clover Station Duo: This terminal includes everything in the Clover Station Duo, plus a customer-facing 7-inch touchscreen.
+• Clover Station Duo: This terminal includes everything in the Clover Station Solo, plus a customer-facing 7-inch touch screen.
 It accepts chip, swipe and tap payments.

 Stax hardware options include the Clover Station Solo, which acts as a POS system.
 Source: Clover